Pimmz/Project-1/testing.md/testing.md

 Return back to the [README.md](README.md) file.

-To ensure that Walkies works effectively over a number of sites and devices, I have prepared details and screenshots for you see.
+To ensure that Walkies works effectively over a number of sites and devices, I have prepared details and screenshots for you see the testing I have done to ensure it is very reliable..

-Code Validation (Ask Tim)
+Code Validation

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**IMPORTANT**: You must provide a screenshot for each file you validate.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 HTML Validation